qmk/qmk_firmware/keyboards/ai03/polaris/keymaps/testing/readme.md

-# The testing keymap for Polaris
+# The PCB testing keymap for Polaris

 LED control keys are placed on the numrow.